nocomplexity/FreeAndOpenMachineLearning/ml-business-use.md

 Advances within machine learning could lead to extremely positive developments, presenting solutions to now-intractable global problems.
-But applying machine learning without good architectures where ethical questions are also addressed, using machine learning at large can pose severe risks.
+But applying machine learning without good architectures where ethical questions are addressed, can pose severe risks.
 Humanity's superior intelligence is the sole reason that we are the dominant species on our planet.
 If technology with advanced machine learning algorithms surpass humans in intelligence, then just as the fate of gorillas currently depends on the actions of humans, the fate of humanity may come to depend more on the actions of machines than our own.

-To address ethical questions for your machine learning solution architecture you can use the high level framework with ethical requirements below.
+To address ethical questions for your machine learning solution you can use the high level framework with ethical requirements below.
 All requirements are of equal importance, support each other, and should be implemented and evaluated throughout the system's lifecycle.